Kezyma/ModOrganizer-Plugins/release/pluginfinder/readme.md

 ### Introduction
 Plugin Finder allows you to browse a list of Mod Organizer plugins as well as both installing and uninstalling them.

+##### Please note this is an alpha release for testing purposes, you may encounter issues.
+I also cannot vouch for the quality of any plugin you may install through Plugin Finder.
+Some may not work in certain versions of Mod Organizer and others may actively damage your setup if you do not read the documentation for them.
+Issues with plugins by other authors should be directed towards those authors through their nexus and github links.

 ### Installation
 Copy the pluginfinder folder to Mod Organizer's plugins folder.
 If Mod Organizer is installed at `D:\MO\`, the plugins folder will be located at `D:\MO\plugins\`
 Make sure that `__init__.py` is located at `D:\MO\plugins\pluginfinder\` and not directly copied into the plugins folder itself.